How to Grow and Care for Cyanotis kewensis Teddy Bear Vine

 Teddy Bear Vine Plant is closely related to Pussy Ears Vine.
 The foliage in Cyanotis kewensis (Teddy Bear Vine) bears rusty brown hairs while Cyanotis somaliensis (Pussy Ears Vine) native to Somalia, has larger leaves and the hairs are pale grey.
 At a glance Teddy Bear Vine resembles an Inch Plant save for its hairy foliage from which it has earned its common name.

-Teddy Bear Vine (Cyanotis kewensis) requires bright indirect light with 4-6 hours of morning sunshine, average warmth of 15-270C, moderate humidity of 50-55% and moderately moist, rich, succulents soils and monthly feeding during the growing season.
+To care for Teddy Bear Vine indoors, provide bright indirect light with 4-6 hours of morning sunshine, warmth of 15-270C, humidity of 50-55% and moderately moist, rich succulents soils and monthly feeding during the growing season.

-Cyanotis beddomei requires pruning to to encourage a compact growth and to rejuvenate growth.
+Cyanotis kewensis care requires pruning to to encourage a compact growth and to rejuvenate growth.
 Repotting is only necessary when it becomes root-bound.
 Keep reading for more on these growing conditions and how to provide them.

 Teddy Bear Vine, Cyanotis kewensis